cowlet/cowlet.github.io/_posts/2013-09-15-understanding-data-science-feature-extraction-with-r.markdown

 To collect the data into a format useful for further analysis, I need to process the 2,156 time ordered source files into 4 files of bearing-specific data.
 Each bearing file will contain 2,156 rows (one per source file), containing the timestamp and key features calculated from both the x and y axes.

-Conventional wisdom for bearing analysis says that the most important features are the amplitude of vibration at key frequencies, relating to rotation and spin of the bearing elements.
+Conventional wisdom for bearing analysis says that the most important features are the levels of vibration at key frequencies, relating to rotation and spin of the bearing elements.
 Since I don't have the engineering specs for the bearing, these frequencies are difficult to calculate.
 So for now, I'll take more of a data-driven approach and focus on patterns in the data.

 A vibration signal can be decomposed into its frequency components using the Fast Fourier Transform (FFT).
 Simply calling the R function `fft` returns data in an unfriendly format, but it's straightforward to turn it into a more intuitive version: